 Cologne for vegans

 Surviving in Cologne as a vegan isn’t particularly difficult.
 As well as the obligatory soy milk, most cafés and lots of ice cream parlours meanwhile have a vegan offer.
-Café Hibiskus on Ritterstrasse offers exclusively vegan quiches, soups and delicious cakes every day in pleasant vintage surroundings.
-For a proper meal, we recommend a visit to the oldest vegan restaurant in the city, Signor Verde close to Cologne-South train station.
-Bunte Burger in Ehrenfeld offers a strictly vegan menu of delicious burgers.
-The two branches of Well Being near Rudolfplatz and Neumarkt are specialised in vegan Vietnamese cuisine, while Mataim in Nippes serves up fresh vegan falafel to a hip-hop soundtrack.
-But if you prefer a side serving of punk rock with your vegan food, head to Trash Chic in Kalk for burgers and fries in a rustic setting.
-And the best places to stock up on everyday vegan essentials, from soya drinks to toothpaste, are the branches of organic supermarkets Denn’s, Basic or Alnatura, but you’ll also find a small range of vegan products at many branches of the drugstore DM and the supermarket REWE.
+We’ve also included some specialist vegan and vegetarian options in our food guide.
+The best places to stock up on everyday vegan essentials, from soya drinks to toothpaste, are the branches of organic supermarkets Denn’s, Basic or Alnatura, but you’ll also find a small range of vegan products at many branches of drugstore DM and supermarket Rewe.

 (by Katja Peglow and Christian Werthschulte)